WinFan3672/reHack/Readme.md

 searching for you, hoping to make you disappear without a trace.

 ## Playing
-Download [a release](https://codeberg.org/WinFan3672/reHack/releases) and run reHack.py.
-You'll need a modern python installation.
+Download [a release](https://codeberg.org/WinFan3672/reHack/releases) and run rehack.py.
+You'll need a modern python installation (3.8+).

 reHack has no dependencies you need to install.
 ## Contributing